zenklinov/nasapower/README.md

 4. Plot observation points on a map within the geographical boundaries of Jawa Timur.
 5. Display the map.

+## Data Explanation

+The data retrieved in this project is from the NASA POWER (Prediction Of Worldwide Energy Resources) database.
+Specifically, the data pertains to precipitation, represented by the parameter code "PRECTOTCORR".
+This data provides information about total precipitation corrected for gauge and other biases.

+### Step 1: Getting Data

+In this step, the R script retrieves NASA POWER data for precipitation for a specified geographical area and time range.
+The data is downloaded for various latitude and longitude coordinates within the defined region.

+### Step 2: Pivot Data

+After downloading the data, it is pivoted from wide to long format.
+This transformation allows for easier analysis and visualization of the data, with longitude and latitude becoming rows and dates becoming columns.

+### Step 3: Combined and Preprocessing Data

+The pivoted data is then combined and preprocessed in Python.
+Geographical boundaries, specifically within the region of Jawa Timur, are used to filter the data, providing a subset of observations within this specific area.

+### Step 4: Visualize Data

+Finally, the filtered data is visualized on a map, providing a spatial representation of precipitation observations within Jawa Timur.

+This data processing pipeline aims to facilitate the analysis and understanding of precipitation patterns within the specified geographical region.

+## Data Files

+### Step 1: Getting Data
+- `nasa_power_data_part1.xlsx` to `nasa_power_data_part19.xlsx`: Excel files containing downloaded NASA POWER data parts.

+### Step 2: Pivot Data
+- `nasa_power_data_pivoted_part1.xlsx` to `nasa_power_data_pivoted_part19.xlsx`: Excel files containing pivoted NASA POWER data parts.

+### Step 3: Combined and Preprocessing Data
+- `nasa_power_data_filtered_within.xlsx`: Filtered NASA POWER data within the geographical region of Jawa Timur.
 ---

 Feel free to explore each step and adapt the scripts to your specific requirements.